Pope10830/Pope10830.github.io/index.md

 > Good Leader        -  I've demonstrated leadership skills as lead programmer in my university team project

-> Excellent Teamwork -  I play a lot of team sports which have given me excellent teamwork and communication skills
+> Excellent Interpersonal Skills -  I play a lot of team sports which has taught me how to work effectively as a team and has given me good communication skills

 > Determination      -  I've demonstrated determination when I completed Edinburgh marathon